BMMRO-tech/BMMRO/architectural-decision-records/2022-03-03_end_to_end_testing.md

 ### Option 1 - Taiko
 Benefits:
-- Compatible with Chromium based browsers including Firefox
 - Highly readable and maintainable
 - Supports Javascript
 - Creates reports for things that have gone wrong

 Drawbacks:
-- Some known issues with FireFox
+- Doesn't support Safari
 - No documentation on how to link Taiko and Firebase

 ### Option 2 - Selenium
 Benefits:
-- Compatiable with all browser
+- Compatiable with all browsers
 - Supports various frameworks and proggramming languages including Javascript
 - Creates reports for things that have gone wrong
 - Support access to Firebase
+- Used with Jest which concords with the unit tests in the project
+- Widely used so well documented

 Drawbacks
 - Require more setup